atomirex/umbrella/README.md

 Demo video: https://x.com/atomirex/status/1863956802984984728

-This is a hacked up proof of concept WebRTC SFU that can run on many things, such as a local OpenWrt AP or in the cloud with Docker Compose/Traefik, including having a group session that spans both at once by backhauling from the AP to the cloud.
+This is a hacked up proof of concept WebRTC SFU that can run on many things, such as a local OpenWrt AP or in the cloud with Docker Compose/Traefik, including having a group session that spans both at once by backhauling from the AP to the cloud, and ingesting video from security cameras.
+Today it serves to help explore the problem space more than being any solution to anything.

 It's not production ready, mainly having almost no security!
 It also lacks quite a lot of potential optimizations.
 If you need a production video conf system today try https://livekit.io or https://www.daily.co (unaffiliated with either).
 It's also not very selective, just forwarding everything to everyone.